Form Submission

 }

-If you don't want to use async syntax, you can provide a normal function and instead, return a Promise
+If you don't want to use async syntax, you can provide a normal function and instead, return a Promise.

 Submission Status

-are three boolean flags you can use to alter the UI based on form status.
+Form submission status can be accessed via useFormMeta hook. submitting, submitFailed and submitSucceeded are three boolean flags you can use to alter the UI based on form status.

 const {